BlazorFluentUI/BlazorFluentUI/README.md

 #### List, DetailsList, GroupedList
 You will now have to define your list's container separately from the list component.
 Pick a `<div>` or other container element and apply the `data-is-scrollable` to it.
 You'll also have to style it appropriately for your page.
 (For example, add `overflow-y:auto;height:100%;` or something similar.)
 You do **not** have to place your list component as a *direct* descendant of this container.
 If you fail to place the `data-is-scrollable` tag, then the component will traverse the nodetree to find the first container element that has `overflow-y:auto;` set.

+You also have to define `GetKey` for your list component.
+This is a selector for your items to tell the component how to uniquely identify each item.

 #### Removed BFUGlobalCS, BFUStylePreloader, IHasPreloadableGlobalStyle
 These components and interfaces must be removed as they no longer function within this library.
 Switch to using CSS isolation with your razor components instead.  `BFULocalCS` is still present and encouraged for dynamic styling that requires flexibility.
 (Using the style attribute on an element makes it difficult for users to override the style.)